Ante Marković: Life after 1991

 Following the breakup of Yugoslavia, Marković disappeared from the public eye and decided to work in Austria as an economic adviser.
-In 1993 he was rumoured to be Tuđman's choice for Croatian prime minister, apparently due to his economic expertise.
-The post ultimately fell to Nikica Valentić, who established many of the same economic reforms that Marković did while prime minister.
+In 1993, he was rumoured to be Tuđman's choice for Croatian prime minister, apparently due to his economic expertise.
+The post ultimately went to Nikica Valentić, who established many of the same economic reforms that Marković did while prime minister.

 In the early 2000s, he worked as an economic advisor to the Macedonian government.
 In the late 2000s, he worked as an economic advisor to the government of Bosnia and Herzegovina.

 Marković also dedicated himself to a business career and spent most of his time in Sarajevo, building luxury apartment buildings and small hydropower plants.

 He appeared as a witness at the Slobodan Milošević trial at the ICTY in 2003.
 This appearance broke his 12 years of silence; after that testimony, he gave an interview to the Zagreb-based Globus news magazine.
 In his testimony, he stated that Milošević was obviously striving to carve a Greater Serbia out of the ruins of Yugoslavia.
 He also revealed that both Milošević and Tuđman confirmed to him that in March 1991 in Karađorđevo they made an agreement to partition Bosnia and Herzegovina.
 Milošević responded by blaming Marković for the intervention of the Yugoslav Army in Slovenia.
 Marković denied ordering intervention in Slovenia, stating that it was outside his mandate as prime minister of Yugoslavia.

-Marković died in the early hours of 28 November 2011 after a short illness, aged 87.
+Marković died in the early hours of 28 November 2011, after a short illness, aged 87.
 Ante Marković was buried in Dubrovnik.
-His funeral was attended by former Croatian president Stjepan Mesić, president of the Republika Srpska Milorad Dodik, filmmaker Emir Kusturica among many others.
+His funeral was attended by former Croatian president Stjepan Mesić, Milorad Dodik, as president of the Bosnia and Herzegovina entity Republika Srpska, filmmaker Emir Kusturica among many others.
 The Croatian Sabor (parliament) also sent their condolences to the family of Ante Marković.